This is the multi-page printable view of this section. Click here to print.

 kind: Role

-name: krkn-non-privileged-role
+name: krkn-ns-privileged-role

 apiGroup: rbac.authorization.k8s.io